 with Emily Jewer

-To start, Emily will do a quick introduction to the various tools she uses, including brushes, sponges, and spatulas, and the makeup she uses in each demonstration.
-She will also touch on proper hygiene when working with these tools on other people.
+To start I will do a quick introduction to the various tools I use, including brushes, sponges, and spatulas, and the makeup I’ll be using in each demonstration.
+I’ll also touch on proper hygiene when working with these tools on other people.

-Next, Emily will do a demonstration on how to apply bruising with cream based makeup.
+Next I’ll do a demonstration on how to apply bruising with cream based makeup.
 This will cover proper application techniques with sponges and cream makeup.
-She will show the students how to create different bruises depending on the age of the injury and discuss how bruises can differ depending on where they are on the body, such as the face vs. arms and legs.
+I’ll show the students how to create different bruises depending on the age of the injury and discuss how bruises can differ depending on where they are on the body, such as the face vs. arms and legs.

 Students will learn how to create scars with collodion.
 This will cover various ways to apply the liquid to create different shapes and depths of scars.
-Then she will go over different ways to paint scars depending on the age of the scar.
+Then we’ll go over different ways to paint your scars depending on the age of the scar.

 This section will focus on using liquid latex and cream based makeup to create realistic burns.
 Students will learn application techniques and how to create texture using latex.
-Then she will go over the painting techniques to create depth and colour in burns makeup.
+Then we’ll go over the painting techniques to create depth and colour in your burn makeup.

 Finally, the last makeup look will cover creating cuts with scar wax, liquid latex, cream makeup and fake blood.
 Students will learn how to manipulate scar wax and how to apply liquid latex differently to create a smooth surface.
-She’ll demonstrate how to paint cuts to create more depth and how to apply fake blood for different uses like on clothing vs. edible blood.
+I’ll demonstrate how to paint cuts to create more depth and how to apply fake blood.
+We’ll also discuss how to make your own fake blood for different uses like on clothing vs. edible blood.